qgis/QGIS-Documentation/docs/user_manual/introduction/general_tools.rst

 * |hideSelectedLayers| :guilabel:`Hide Selected Layers`
 * |toggleSelectedLayers| :guilabel:`Toggle Selected Layers`: changes the visibility of the first selected layer in the panel, and applies that state to the other selected layers.
-Also accesible through :kbd:`Space` shortcut.
+Also accessible through :kbd:`Space` shortcut.
 * :guilabel:`Toggle Selected Layers Independently`: changes the visibility status of each selected layer
 * |hideDeselectedLayers| :guilabel:`Hide Deselected Layers`